2000jedi/Stack_IR_Interpreter/spec.md

-# Specification of a Rust VM
+# Specification of the Intermediate Representation for a Rust VM

 ## Object Representation